Liam Daish: Playing career

-Daish was born in Portsmouth, Hampshire, and began his career with his hometown club Portsmouth F.C.
-However, he only made one appearance for the club's first team before he was released in 1988.
+Daish was born in Portsmouth, Hampshire, and began his career with his hometown club Portsmouth However, he only made one appearance for the club's first team before he was released in 1988.
 He went in search of first-team football, which he found at Cambridge United.
 While at Cambridge, Daish helped the club to successive promotions from the Fourth to the Second Division.
 He also made his international debut for the Republic of Ireland, on 19 February 1992 at home to Wales, while Cambridge were pushing for a third successive promotion.
 However, they fell in the playoffs and were relegated a year later.

 The quality of his performances for Cambridge United inspired Barry Fry to sign him for Birmingham City for a fee of £50,000 in January 1994.
 Daish spent just over two years at St Andrew's, making nearly 100 appearances in all competitions.
 He captained the side to the Division Two championship in 1994–95 and to victory in the 1995 Football League Trophy Final at Wembley.
 Fry, who managed him throughout his spell at Birmingham, once said of Daish that if a squadron of F-111s attacked the Birmingham penalty area he would attempt to head them away.
 On 10 December 1994, Daish – then Birmingham City captain under Fry – scored a goal against Chester to make it 0–4.
 In the ensuing celebrations, some Blues fan threw a toy trumpet onto the pitch, which Daish proceeded to play.
 Although he was not sent off, the referee booked him, taking his season's points tally to 41 which resulted in a three-match ban.
 Fry was not amused: "I know the referee has directives to adhere to, but to get banned through being booked for that seems a bit harsh."

 In February 1996, Daish joined Coventry City for a fee of £1.5 million.
 He made an immediate impact, bolstering Coventry's shaky defence and improving their form overall.
 However, in the four seasons that he spent at Coventry, Daish was never a regular in the first team (he played in only 34 games for the Sky Blues).
 This was the result of a severe knee ligament injury which eventually forced his retirement from the professional game after two years on the sidelines.

 Daish joined non-league Havant & Waterlooville in 1999, going on to make 157 appearances (1 as substitute) in league and cup competitions, scoring 15 goals, before his playing career was finally ended by a knee injury sustained in October 2002.